 Economic Researcher for Low Carbon Development Initiative

-The Low Carbon Development Initiative (LCDI) is a major undertaking by Indonesia’s Ministry of Planning (BAPPENAS) aimed at mainstream principles of sustainable development in policymaking.
-It relies on the Strategic Environmental Assessment (SEA or KLHS), a methodological framework that pursues a change of paradigm away from an old unsustainable model of the utilization of natural resources and of reliance on high carbon emission sources into a new sustainable and low carbon development pathway.
-The LCDI policies now have been incorporated in the National Medium Term Development Plan, so-called RPJMN 2020-2024.
+The Low Carbon Development Initiative (LCDI) is a major undertaking by Indonesia’s Ministry of Planning (BAPPENAS) aimed to mainstream principles of sustainable development in policy making.
+It relies on the Strategic Environmental Assessment (SEA or KLHS), a methodological framework that pursues a change of paradigm away from an old unsustainable model of utilization of natural resources and of reliance on high carbon emission sources into a new sustainable and low carbon development pathway.
+The LCDI policies now has been incorporated in the National Medium Term Development Plan, so called RPJMN 2020-2024.

-New Climate Economy (NCE) and WRI Indonesia with funding support from the Government of United Kingdom Foreign, Commonwealth, and Development Office (UK-FCDO) have been supporting BAPPENAS since 2018 by providing expertise in analytics, engagement, and communications on the economic-social-environmental nexus.
+New Climate Economy (NCE) and WRI Indonesia with funding support from the Government of United Kingdom Foreign, Commonwealth and Development Office (UK-FCDO) has been supporting BAPPENAS since 2018 by providing expertise in analytics, engagement and communications on the economic-social-environmental nexus.
 The project collaborates with a variety of partners in Indonesia as well as internationally.
 The LCDI project is now entering the new phase with the objective to ensure the smooth implementation of LCDI as well as continuously providing qualified research and analytical works based on the latest development situation.

 Therefore, we are hiring Economist Researcher who will provide advisory and technical know-how on scientific research and analytical works to support the project in producing high-quality knowledge products and documents, and closely engage BAPPENAS and other related line ministries and partners.

-In this position, the Economic Researcher will contribute with research and engagement inputs for delivering inputs to LCDI during the Interim Phase (September 2021 – March 2022) and an expected Phase-2 starting that would start on April 2022.
+In this position, the Economic Researcher will contribute with research and engagement inputs for delivering inputs to LCDI during the Interim Phase (September 2021 – March 2022, possibly extended to June 2022) and an expected Phase-2 starting that would start on July 2022.
 The researcher will contribute analytical inputs and economic analysis to LCDI research products, including drafting of key documents to support the advancement of the climate policy agenda in Indonesia.
 The researcher will help to grow and maintain WRI’s strategic partnerships to support a transition towards low-carbon, more resilient economic systems.
-The researcher will work in collaboration with BAPPENAS and other key team members from WRI Indonesia, other WRI global and international offices, NCE, and LCDI Secretariat.
+The researcher will work in collaboration with BAPPENAS and other key team members from WRI Indonesia, other WRI global and international offices, NCE and LCDI Secretariat.

 - Conduct research and contribute or lead the drafting of documents that are required to advance the LCDI agenda.
-This includes drafting economical perspectives on low carbon sectoral policy reports, policy notes, and technical documents such as sustainable energy, land-use and sustainable natural capital, waste management, and circular economy consistent with a pathway to low carbon development
+This includes drafting economical perspectives on low carbon and green economy policy notes

-- Provide expert advice and assistance for ensuring research quality of team members, partners, and consultants
+- Provide advice and assistance on economic analysis for ensuring research quality of team members, partners, and consultants

 - Identify and advance new lines of research and analysis relevant to the program’s influence strategy and objectives